 One of the pharmacologic agents I like to cover in depth with medical students is succinylcholine.
 It has a unique metabolism.
 Among anaphylactic reactions, it’s a common culprit.
 It’s an IV agent associated with malignant hyperthermia.
 And when you call us for a stat intubation, we’re finding reasons NOT to use it.

 Succinylcholine (“sux”) is composed of two acetylcholine molecules linked together and binds the post-synaptic neuromuscular junction (NMJ) end plate causing depolarization.
 Initially, this depolarizing effect stimulates muscle contraction which we can see as diffuse fasciculations.
-Unlike acetylcholine which is rapidly hydrolyzed by acetylcholinisterase, sux remains in the NMJ causing continued depolarization and profound muscular relaxation as calcium is slowly uptaken back into the sarcoplasmic reticulum.
+Unlike acetylcholine which is rapidly hydrolyzed by acetylcholinesterase, sux remains in the NMJ causing continued depolarization and profound muscular relaxation as calcium is slowly moved back into the sarcoplasmic reticulum.
 This phase 1 block explains why we see fasciculations (contractions) followed by relaxation.

 Okay, enough about the details.
 Why is this topic important?
 Because healthcare providers will call anesthesia for stat intubations, and we need to look for contraindications to sux.